WHO ARE WE?

 A young woman with long dark hair, wearing glasses, a pink top, and layered gold necklaces, smiling at the camera.

-I wanted to understand women’s health on a higher level to support, educate, enable and provide better care for women.
-I have heard too many women be dismissed by healthcare professionals and by doing my MSc in women’s health I hope that I can pass on my knowledge to other healthcare professionals to improve women’s experience.
+Unfortunately, I have heard too many times that women have been dismissed by healthcare professionals and by doing my MSc in women’s health I hope to pass on my knowledge to other healthcare professionals to improve my women’s experiences with healthcare.

-I have experienced my own struggles with regards to women’s health which I think will add to how I can help women.
-Women’s health is very personal but I hope we can build a community where every woman feels supported.
+I have experienced my own struggles with women’s health which I think will add to how I can help other women.
+Women’s health is very personal but I hope that we can build a community where every woman feels supported.

 Women’s health needs to improve.
-Women need better education so they can advocate for themselves and be treated better.
+Women need better education so that they can advocate for themselves and receive better care.

 A young woman with long brown hair, smiling in a pink scrub top, standing indoors.

-• Hi, im Leah.
-I have been a qualifed nurse for almost 5 years now.
+• Hi, I’m Leah.
+I have been a qualifed nurse for 5 years now.
+I trained in UCD and St Vincent’s University Hospital.
 I have spent my career around surgical nursing, including gynaecology, colorectal and urology.
-Last year I decided to undertake a MSc in Womens Health which has been an absolute dream of mine.
+I’m currently finishing my MSc in Women’s health in DCU.

-When im not working, you’ll mostly find me doing any form of activity whether thats in the gym. on a yoga mat or up a mountain.
+When I’m not working, you’ll mostly find me doing any form of activity whether that’s in the gym, on a yoga mat or up a mountain.
+I am a massive advocate for lifestyle improvement and holistic approaches to health.
 I find movement to be the best thing to help me unwind and feel good in myself.

-I believe women deserve better which is why im so delighted to get the oppurtunity to create this space.
+I believe women deserve better which is why i’m so delighted to get the opportunity to create this space.